DCSIMG

 3. has knowledge of any potential or actual danger to health or safety in the workplace".

-In addition, the Regulation for Diving Operations states there must be a minimum of three competent members of the dive team–a diver, a standby diver and a diving tender.
-All divers must have undergone a medical examination during the 24 month period preceding the dive and carry a written statement from a doctor that states the diver is fit for occupational diving.
+In addition, the Regulation for Diving Operations states there must be a minimum of three competent members of the dive team–a diver, a standby diver and a diving tender – for surface-supplied diving.
+All divers must have undergone a medical examination during the 24 month period preceding the dive (or the preceding 12 months for divers aged 40 years and over) and carry a written statement from a doctor that states the diver is fit for occupational diving.

 Notification